 The answer to this question is the main purpose of this report.
-On the next page, you will see a table titled Bellingham 2011 Source Water Quality Summary (THE SUMMARY).
-THE SUMMARY is the complete list of the contaminants detected in the samples collected at our drinking water sources and from our water distribution system in 2011.
+On the next page, you will see a table titled Bellingham 2012 Source Water Quality Summary (THE 2012 SUMMARY).
+THE 2012 SUMMARY is the complete list of the contaminants detected in the samples collected at our drinking water sources and from our water distribution system in 2012.
 The list contains only the contaminants that were detected at levels above the "detection limit".
 The "detection limit" is the lowest concentration of a substance that today's laboratory technology can detect.

-On page three, you will find the 2011 Contaminant Test List (Contaminant List).
-The Contaminant List is a complete list of the 83 contaminants for which we performed drinking water sampling and analysis in 2011.
-If a contaminant is listed on the Contaminant List, but not in THE SUMMARY, the results were less than today's technology can detect.
+Below, you will find the 2012 Contaminant Test List (Contaminant List).
+The Contaminant List is a complete list of the 86 contaminants for which we performed drinking water sampling and analysis in 2012.
+If a contaminant is listed on the Contaminant List, but not in THE 2012 SUMMARY, the results were less than today's technology can detect.

-THE SUMMARY also includes contaminants that we were not required to monitor for in 2011, but for which some level was detected within the last six years.
-If there is a four digit number noted after a contaminant that means we were not required to monitor for it in 2011.
+THE 2012 SUMMARY also includes contaminants that we were not required to monitor for in 2012, but for which some level was detected within the last six years.
+If there is a four digit number noted after a contaminant that means we were not required to monitor for it in 2012.
 The number notes the last year we tested and detected this contaminant.
+THE 2012 SUMMARY is on the last two pages of this report.